Ranging Sensor Fusion in LISA Data Processing: Treatment of Ambiguities, Noise, and On-Board Delays in LISA Ranging Observables: Ranging sensor fusion

 \section{Ranging sensor fusion}

-To combine the four pseudorange observables, we propose a three-stage ranging sensor fusion consisting of an initial data treatment, a ranging processing, and crosschecks.
+To combine the four pseudorange observables, we propose a three-stage ranging sensor fusion (RSF) consisting of an initial data treatment, a ranging processing, and crosschecks.
 The ranging processing (central part of \cref{fig:sensor-fusion}) refers to the ranging-related routines, which need to run continuously during operation.
 These are the PRNR unwrapping, and the reduction of ranging and right-handed modulation noise.
-Simultaneously, the PRNR ambiguities and offsets are steadily crosschecked using TDIR and GOR (lower part of \cref{fig:sensor-fusion}).
+Simultaneously, the PRNR ambiguities and offsets are continuously crosschecked using TDIR and GOR (lower part of \cref{fig:sensor-fusion}).
 Both ranging processing and crosschecks rely on a preceding initial data treatment (upper part of \cref{fig:sensor-fusion}), in which the various delays and offsets are compensated for.
-Ranging processing and crosschecks can be categorized into four parts demonstrated below: PRNR ambiguity, noise, PRNR offset, and SBR ambiguity.
+Ranging processing and crosschecks can be categorized into four parts demonstrated below: PRNR ambiguity, noise reduction, PRNR offset, and SBR ambiguity.
+The RSF delivers accurate and precise pseudo\-range estimates.
+To put the RSF into the context of LISA data processing we revisit \cref{fig:tdi-topologies}: in the baseline TDI topology, the pseudorange estimates from the RSF are disentangled into light travel times and differential timer offsets (see \cref{eq-ap:Pseudorange-TCB}).
+The differential timer offsets are used to synchronize the interferometric measurements, the light travel times serve as delays in TDI.
+In the alternative topology TDI is executed on the unsynchronized beatnotes.
+Here the pseudorange estimates from the RSF are directly used as delays in TDI, after they have been combined with on-board delays according to \cref{eq:TDI-delay}.